pleco-dev/pleco-api/README.md

 - Run migrations before serving traffic
 - Run seed data only when you intentionally need initial roles, permissions, or admin users
 - Inject secrets through your deployment platform instead of committing real env files

-**TLS / HTTPS:** The Go process listens for plain HTTP (for example on `PORT` / 8080).
-Production setups should terminate TLS at a reverse proxy or load balancer (the included Docker stack uses Nginx for this).
-If clients can reach the app port directly without TLS (misconfigured firewall, bypassing the proxy), traffic will not be encrypted at the application layer—ensure only the TLS front end is exposed on the public internet.
+- The app does not redirect HTTP to HTTPS — this should be handled at the gateway or load balancer layer.
+Do not expose port 8080 directly to the public internet without TLS termination in front of it.

+Build and start:

 ```bash
 go build -tags netgo -ldflags '-s -w' -o app ./cmd/api